codeforpdx/recordexpungPDX/doc/docker.md

 This builds the docker images that contain the different app components, then launches the docker stack by instantiating a docker service (which wraps one or more replicated containers) from each component image.
 While the dev stack is running, each service is accessible in the dev environment at `localhost:<port>`, at the exposed ports defined in the docker-compose.dev.yml file.

+Take a look at the Makefile to see all the steps in this make target.
+You can run these steps individually using the additional make targets provided.

 To see which containers are running:

     docker ps

 Individual targets in the Makefile exist for building each docker image.
-If making local changes to a single component, you can propagate them to the docker stack by rebuilding the image with:
+If making local changes to a single component, you can propagate them to the docker stack by first rebuilding the image with:

     make <image_name>